Techie-Aayush/Statement-Bill-Generator/README.md

 # Invoice Generator

-An Invoice Generator project built with React and Tailwind CSS.
-Add items, quantities, prices, tax rates, and discounts.
-Download Generated Invoices as PDFs to your device and print them out.
-Use html-to-image to capture the data from the modal and convert it from canvas to pdf with jsPDF.
+This project is an Invoice Generator built using React and Tailwind CSS.
+It allows users to add items with quantities, prices, tax rates, and discounts.
+Generated invoices can be downloaded as PDF files to your device for easy printing.

 ## Project Overview